 The Northern Triangle of Central America consists of Guatemala, Honduras and El Salvador.
-It is most known for its world-wide highest homicide rate, as well as its high rate of violence, insecurity and other criminal activities.
-From their independence until today, these three states suffer more than any other neighboring country from the Central America crisis.
+It is most known for its world-wide highest homicide rate and its high rate of violence, insecurity and other criminal activity.
+From their independence until today the three states in the NTCA remain the worst components in the Central America crisis.